wplemon/gridd/readme.txt

 You can install the theme using the WordPress Administration menu.
 For more information on installing themes please refer to [this article](https://codex.wordpress.org/Using_Themes#Adding_New_Themes).

 == Changelog ==

+= 1.0.8 =

+* Fix: CSS overflow fix for mobile navigation.
+* Fix: Collapsed naviation position.
+* Fix: Cover block focal-point when using a reusable editor block as a separate grid-part.
+* Fix: Remove non-existing grid-parts (deleted reusable blocks) from the grid control in the customizer.
+* Fix: Removed incomplete implementations for Layer-Slider and Revolution-Slider.
+* New: Added option to enable boxed mode for navigation toggle button.
+* New: Added edit links to reusable blocks.
+* New: Added links-color setting to reusable blocks.
+* New: Added `gridd_print_attributes` filter.

+= 1.0.7 =

+* Fix: Naviation depth is no longer limited to 3.
+* Fix: CSS cleanup
+* New: Added `gridd_get_toggle_button` filter.

 = 1.0.6 =